aaron-22766/42_so_long/README.md

 ### Requirements

 The game is written in C language and thus needs the **`gcc` compiler** and some standard **C libraries** to run.
 [MLX42](https://github.com/codam-coding-college/MLX42) is used as the graphics engine, since it is easier to work with than MiniLibX.
-Since MLX is optimized to the OSs this game can only be played on macOS.
+Since MLX is optimized for the OS, this game can only be played on macOS.

 ### Instructions